Motion Picture Investor Tax Credit

 - Disclosure of any anticipated related-party transactions

-2. Once the application is complete, the project is evaluated for eligibility, and if LED and Louisiana Entertainment determine that the project meets eligibility requirements in accordance with State law and the program rules and regulations, then an Initial Certification letter indicating that the project is now considered a "state-certified production."
+3. Once the application is complete, the project is evaluated for eligibility, and if Louisiana Entertainment determines that the project meets eligibility requirements in accordance with State law and the program rules and regulations, then an Initial Certification letter indicating that the project is now considered a "state-certified production" will be issued.
 The Initial Certification letter states that the project is eligible to receive potential tax credits and does NOT certify any expenditures for tax credits.
 Additional detailed guidelines are provided within the initial certification letter.
 Either an initial certification or denial will be issued by the department within 60-90 business days of receipt of a complete application.

-1. Once the minimum $300,000 expenditure threshold is met and prior to the issuance of credits, the state-certified production must submit an audit to Louisiana Entertainment.
+1. Once the minimum expenditure threshold is met and prior to the issuance of credits, the state-certified production must submit an audit to Louisiana Entertainment.
 The audit must be performed by an independent CPA licensed in Louisiana, selected by Louisiana Entertainment if performed on or after January 1, 2016.
 The audit must conform to GAAP/GAAS as well as the audit guidelines found in the initial certification letter.
 A final certification letter (credits) or denial will be issued by the department within 120 days of receipt of a complete package.